Q: I am not a designer. Am I eligible for the Loeb Fellowship?

 Q: The system would not accept my payment?
 What should I do?

-A: Contact SlideRoom Help, and they will provide instructions on an alternative method for payment.
+A: Typically, applicants should contact SlideRoom Help, and they will provide instructions on an alternative method for payment.
+For the 2022-2023 application cycle, application fees have been suspended.

 Q: Should I submit an academic transcript?